5T33Z0/OC-Little-Translated/S_System_Updates/OTA_Updates.md

         Snapshot Sealed:           Yes
 ```

-If you check for updates again, the size of the file(s) to download should be significantly smaller – usually between 1 or 2 GB.
+If you check for updates again, the size of the update should be significantly smaller – usually between 1 to 2 GB.

 ## Limitations
+- This workaround is only applicable to Haswell and newer.
+On systems with older CPUs, an error occurs during the update preparation phase!
-This workaround cannot be utilized if your system requires post-install patches for *both* WiFi and Ethernet.
-Because then you cannot access the internet to download updates.
+- This workaround cannot be utilized if your system requires post-install patches for *both* WiFi and Ethernet.
+Because then you cannot access the internet to download updates in this case

 ## Notes
 - Depending on the root patches your system need to be able to run macOS Ventura or newer, booting might only be possible in Safe Mode.
 To do so, hold <kbd>Shift</kbd> and press <kbd>Enter</kbd> in OpenCore's Boot Picker.